 headers.
 Line 16 (the highlighted line) shows the header file

 For this simple example, we’re just going to hard code a pmem file size of 4 kilobytes.

-map the file into memory.
-This illustrates one of the helper
+size of 4k, and map the file into memory.
+This illustrates one of

-large page mappings, for better performance when using large ranges
+for better performance when using large ranges of pmem.

 Since the system calls for memory mapping persistent memory